wlsong/PyLipID/README.rst

 Installation
 ============

-We recommend install PyLipID using the package installer `pip`:
+We recommend installing PyLipID using the package installer `pip`:

 ``pip install pylipid``